Sakshi-10/OpenSourceVault/HashiCorpVault/Instructions.md

 8) **Lease : renewal, revocation and inspection** : Understanding the lease and revocating the dynamic credentials ahead of expiry
 9) **AddingTTL (Expiry)** : Creating a short lived 20 mins expiry Session Token , Monitoring post expiry
 10) **Disabling AWS Secret Engine** : Steps to stop the aws secret engine securely

+# "Dynamic Secrets: Unleashing the Thor's Hammer ⚒️ of FOSS Security"

+ Dive into the world of open-source excellence with HashiCorp Vault, a robust solution for securely managing and storing credentials in applications.
+Discover practical approaches, best practices, and diverse perspectives to effectively navigate the complexities of credential management.

+HashiCorp Vault, often called Vault, dynamically generates secrets on-demand for various systems, significantly reducing the risk of long-lived secrets being compromised.
+For instance, it can create short-lived database credentials and AWS bucket session tokens with short TTLs.

+Let's mitigate these risks by harnessing the power💪🏻 of FOSS (Free and Open Source Software).

+👥 Join us as we explore "FOSS and Furious💨: Dynamic Secrets Unleashed" to revolutionize your security approach.